 The page you land on when you click on “Home” is similar to Facebook’s news feed.

-There, you will find posts published by other LinkedIn users and you can post your own posts as well.
+There, you will find posts published by other LinkedIn users, and you can also post your own posts.

-Again, similar to Facebook is also the way how you can decide who can see your posts (only your connections or just everyone (the public)).
+Again, similar to Facebook, you can decide who can see your posts (only your connections or just everyone (the public)).

-When you click on “My Network”, your existing network of connections is displayed.
+When you click “My Network,” your existing network of connections is displayed.

 Here, you can look for other users to join your network and check if you have existing invitations from other users.

-If you choose to click on “Jobs”, you will get to a large career site, where you can search for and apply for jobs, and/or research companies you might be interested in.
+If you click on “Jobs,” you will get to an extensive career site, where you can search for and apply for jobs and/or research companies you might be interested in.

 Here, you can also get notified when there are new job offerings.

-“Messaging” is again similar to the Facebook messenger, where you can chat with people in your network.
+“Messaging” is again similar to Facebook messenger, where you can chat with people in your network.

-When using LinkedIn Premium, you can also send messages to people outside of your network.
-This is called “InMail”.
+Using LinkedIn Premium, you can also send messages to people outside your network.
+This is called “InMail.”

-This is the area where your resume with your career history, including your accomplishments, work experience, education, current location and more can be added and modified.
+And then, you can add your resume with your career history, including your accomplishments, work experience, education, current location, and more.

 21 Interesting Statistics about LinkedIn to Make Better Marketing Decisions

-- There is a total of 675 million LinkedIn users, and 310 million active users.
+- There are 675 million LinkedIn users and 310 million active users.